mrriyous/social-auth/README.md

 # social-auth
-Login using social,  PHP library.
+Login using social,  CodeIgniter library for login using social.